barionleg/cesium.wiki.gs/Fabric.md

 };
 ```

-This material has `diffuse` and `specular` components that pull values from materials in the `material` property.
-The sub-materials are named `diffuseMaterial` and `specularMaterial` (created from ids `diffuseMaterial` and `SpecularMap`; do not confuse the name - the instance - and the id - the class so to speak).
+This material has `diffuse` and `specular` components that pull values from materials in the `materials` property.
+The sub-materials are named `diffuseMaterial` and `specularMaterial` (created from ids `DiffuseMap` and `SpecularMap`; do not confuse the name - the instance - and the id - the class so to speak).
 In the `components` and `source` properties, sub-materials are accessed by name as if they were an `agi_material` structure, hence the `.diffuse` and `.specular` field accesses above.

 Given this Fabric, our material can be used like other materials.
 ```javascript